Whether you are a first time home buyer, a move-up buyer, or looking to refinance your current mortgage, we have you covered.

 We also offer conventional loans!
-Conventional loans are mortgages offered with the lowest interest rates.
-For people with strong credit history, stable employment and a minimum of 5% down payment this loan is a perfect fit.
+For people with strong credit history, stable employment, and a small down payment this loan is a perfect fit.

 In addition to a conventional loan used to purchase a home we also have the following programs available:

-- Non Owner Occupied Investment Properties – basic rules for buying an investment property
+- Investment Properties – basic rules for buying an investment property

-- Fannie Mae My Community mortgage – low down payment conventional purchase loan
+- Fannie Mae HomeReady® Mortgage – low down payment conventional purchase loan

 - Freddie Mac Home Possible – loans aimed at people with lower incomes; lower mortgage insurance and down payment requirements